maegul/ResChapter/our-first-web-page.md

 <div id="my_plot"></div>
 ```

-Notice that gave this element an `id` attribute.
-This name allows us to refer back to this particular element in javascript \(and CSS\) later on.
+Notice that we gave this element an `id` attribute.
+This id or name allows us to refer back to this particular element in javascript \(and CSS\) later on.

 #### Plotly